ElyesKhechine/ElyesKhechine/README.md

 💼 **Experience:** I'm a seasoned robotics engineer specializing in autonomous vehicles with a portfolio boasting 34+ successful projects.
 My expertise includes robot control, autonomous navigation, computer vision, embedded systems, and cutting-edge research techniques.

-🌱 **Current Focus:** Continuously expanding my skills in space robotics, self-driving cars, AI research, and computer vision.
-Currently delving into the realms of reinforcement learning and robot learning algorithm development.
+🌱 **Current Focus:** Continuously expanding my skills in robotics, computer vision, self-driving cars, and AI research.
+Currently delving into the realms of reinforcement learning and robot learning algorithms.

 🔍 **Seeking:** Jobs, internships, collaboration opportunities on groundbreaking projects, and connection with like-minded professionals to innovate on robotic solutions.